BadIdeaFactory/corporate/documents/operating.md

 Decisions made on GitHub are either interim decisions that must culminate in a Plotting Session to finalize, or they are decisions related to BIFFUD's GitHub process and documentation policy.

-Almost all decisions involve GitHub at some level.

 1. The person requesting a vote should review the instructions set forth in `CONTRIBUTING.md` based on the type of vote being requested.